The below is my interview with Patrick, 35, Finance Director, Multinational Media Company, London

-How to Become a Finance Director UK: Did you know what your day-to-day role as Head of Finance entailed starting off in your career?
+How to Become a Finance Director UK: Did you know what your day-to-day role as Finance Director entailed starting off in your career?

 How to Become a Finance Director UK: What percentage of what you learned in university have you used in your day-to-day roles?

 10% – I still use my debits and credits but nothing else.